-SECTION 10.
+Section 11.
 Effective Date and Publication.
-This Ordinance shall become effective upon its certification by the Coastal Commission.
-Within fifteen (15) days after the passage of this Ordinance by the Coastal Commission, the City Clerk shall cause a summary of said Ordinance to be published as provided in Government Code §36933, in a newspaper of general circulation published and circulated in the City of Fort Bragg, along with the names of the City Council voting for and against its passage.
+This ordinance shall be and the same is hereby declared to be in full force and effect from and after thirty (30) days after the date of its passage.
+Within fifteen (15) days after the passage of this Ordinance, the City Clerk shall cause a summary of said Ordinance to be published as provided in Government Code §36933, in a newspaper of general circulation published and circulated in the City of Fort Bragg, along with the names of the City Council voting for and against its passage.